be_ixf;ym_202309 d_28; ct_450

 The evolution of these two asset classes mirrors our changing economy, and private equity and private debt have played vital roles.

-As we navigate a new business cycle with an aggressive Fed and the threat of recession, companies with private equity backing who seek private debt capital may be uniquely positioned to weather the storm.
+As we enter a new phase of the business cycle, companies with private equity backing who seek private debt capital may be uniquely positioned to manage through difficulties.

 The Background

-And in terms of all alternative asset classes, private debt is forecast to be the fastest growing over the next four-to-five years.2
+Preqin reported assets under management exceeded $1.6 trillion in 2023, and forecasts that private debt AUM will grow at a CAGR of 11% between 2022 and 2028 to reach an all-time high of $2.8tn in 2028.2 And in terms of all alternative asset classes, private debt is forecast to be the fastest growing over the next four-to-five years.3

 The Characteristics of Private Lending